Vampire: The Masquerade – Redemption: Release

-Vampire: The Masquerade – Redemption was released for Microsoft Windows on June 7, 2000.
+Vampire: The Masquerade – Redemption was released for Microsoft Windows in North America on June 7, 2000, Europe on June 30, and Australia on July 26.
 The game's release included a standalone copy of the game, and a Collector's Edition containing a copy of the game, a hardbound, limited edition of White Wolf's The Book of Nod chronicling the first vampire, a Camarilla pendant, a strategy guide, and an alternative game case cover.
 The Collector's Edition also included a copy of the game's soundtrack, featuring songs by Type O Negative, Gravity Kills, Ministry, Darling Violetta, Cubanate, Primus, Youth Engine, and Kevin Manthei.
 Nihilistic also released Embrace, a level editor with access to the game's code to allow users to modify levels and scripts.
-A Mac OS version was released in November 2001.
+Developed by Varcon Systems, a port for Mac OS was released on November 14, 2001.

 During its first week on sale, Redemption was the third best-selling Windows game in the United States behind The Sims and Who Wants To Be A Millionaire 2nd Edition.
 Sales of the Collector's Edition were individually tracked; it was the fifth best-selling game that same week.
 According to the sale tracking firm PC Data, Redemption had sold approximately 111,193 units across North America by October, earning $4.88 million.
 Approximately 57,000 units were sold in Germany by March 2001.
 It spent four months on its list of the 30 top-selling games, peaking at number 5 in July 2000, before leaving the charts in October.
 Redemption received a digital release on the GOG.com service in February 2010.
 Redemption achieved enough success to merit the 2004 release of an indirect sequel, Vampire: The Masquerade – Bloodlines, which is set in the same fictional universe and was developed by Troika Games.

-A remake is currently in development as a total conversion mod for The Elder Scrolls V: Skyrim.
+In 2022, it was announced that fans were remaking Redemption as a total conversion mod for The Elder Scrolls V: Skyrim called Vampire: The Masquerade - Redemption Reawakened.
+Although the project was supported by Paradox Interactive—the current rightsholders of the Vampire: The Masquerade license—Activision, which owns specific elements from Redemption, refused permission.
+As of 2024, the developers renamed the project Vampire: The Masquerade - Reawakened, intending to make a legally distinct game in the setting.